Instagram boasts about 1.4 billion users in 2023, with more than 500 million users active each and every day.

 But you can't just make an account and call it a day, hoping you can just learn the ropes as you go.
 Of course, there are things that will come easier over time.

 You will become better at posting and knowing what posts work for your audience.
 You'll grow more comfortable with the platform and how to interact.
 But there are some basics you need to know first.

 And if you're not sure if Instagram is worth it?
-Know that 8 million brands have already joined the Instagram ranks -- and those brands could include your competition.
+Know that over 200 million businesses have already joined the Instagram ranks -- and those brands could include your competition.

 Instagram is a social media platform and website that lets users share photos and videos.
 It was launched in 2010 exclusively on iOS.